barpig/bwp/README.md

 # Collage Website

-A website to display a collage of beautiful women, organized by month starting from 2025.
+A single-page application to display a collage of beautiful women, organized by month.
 Each image is named according to the number of likes it received (e.g., `1254.jpg` for 1254 likes).
 The site features a night mode theme, a tilt effect on images, and displays likes on hover.
+The URL remains static at `/` while navigating between months.

+## Features
+- Landing page (`/`) with a navigation bar to select months.
+- Gallery updates dynamically without changing the URL.
+- "Previous" and "Next" buttons to cycle through months.
+- Images are stored in `images/Jan/`, `images/Feb/`, etc.

 ## Folder Structure
 - `images/Jan/`, `images/Feb/`, etc.: Contains images for each month.
 - `public/`: Static files (CSS, JS).
-- `server.js`: Node.js/Express backend to dynamically load images.
+- `server.js`: Node.js/Express backend with API endpoints.

 ## Deployment
 Deployed on Vercel.
 Access the site at: [your-vercel-url].